vertica/VerticaPy/docs/source/user_guide.rst

           20 mins
           ^^^^^^^^
-          Effortlessly bring your data into Vertica.
+          Effortlessly ingest your data into Vertica.
-          Whether it's from databases, spreadsheets, or
-          external sources, streamline the ingestion process
+          Whether the data is from databases, spreadsheets, or external sources, streamline the ingestion process
           for quick and easy access to your datasets.